SW Washington High School Students in the DR

 Playing in the rain

-reflecting and giving ourselves props after a long work day
+Reflecting and giving ourselves props after a long work day

 Mother and daughter team